 As a female, I don’t really emotionally need friendships as much as I need sex.
 I don’t think many women admit that but that’s definitely the case for me.
 Or maybe I’m just far more into feeling my body in its natural state than others are.
 So it’s more important for me to have a partner than many friendships…eventually.

-I’ll follow this blog up with my intuition and findings on sexual tension between men and women and maybe even women and women and men and men.
+I’ll follow this blog up with my intuition and findings on the sexual tension between men and women and maybe even women and women and men and men.
 That should be compelling and timely.
 The issue seems to be unraveling our society on all levels.
-It’s about time right?
-This male fear and issue of emotional control is called patriarchy; then it manifests in forced sex.
+It’s about time, right?
+This male fear and issue of emotional control are called patriarchy; then it manifests in forced sex.
 Nada.
 But are women really completely emotionally innocent in all of this?
 I really don’t know, seriously asking.

 Is it possible that the psychology of sexual predation and sexual harassment is a form of sexual tension that is physically out of alignment because of pent-up feelings?
 Stay tuned.